NeuralMMO/neuralmmo.github.io/docs/source/rst/game_wiki.rst

 Agents gain access to melee, range, and mage attacks.
 These obey a rock-paper-scissors dominance relationship: melee beats range beats mage beats melee.
 Dominance is calculated using the attacker's chosen attack skill and the defender's main combat skill.
 Attacks inflict damage to the target according to the following formula: *damage = effectiveness multiplier * (attack score - defense score).

+**Combat defaults are currently only correctly configured for all systems enabled.
+The base system information below will be accurate once this is fixed.**

 In the base Combat system:
+ - Attacks can inflict damage from 3 squares away
  - Attack score is equal to a flat base damage of 30
  - Defense score is equal to zero
- - The resultant difference is clipped to a minimum of 0
  - Main combat skill is the one an agent has used the most
  - Effective damage multiplier is 1.5 for using the correct style (e.g. mage vs melee) and 1 otherwise

-If the Resource system is enabled
- - Damage inflicted drains the same value from the target's food and water, restoring it to the attacker
- - This is a legacy mechanic from early in development and may be revisited as redundant and unintuitive

 If the progression system is enabled
- - Base damage is decreased to 25
+ - Base damage is decreased to 0
  - Attack score is increased by 5 for each level of the attacker's offensive skill
  - Defense is increased by 5 for each level of the defender's highest skill
  - Main combat skill is the one with the most experience